-A successful and efficient keyword research is hardly possible without a professional keyword tool.
-Because only with suitable SEO tools you can find good keywords with traffic potential in the ever increasing competition for top rankings and at the same time keep an eye on your competition.
+Successful and efficient keyword research is hardly possible without a professional keyword tool.
+Because only with suitable SEO tools you can find good keywords with traffic potential in the ever-increasing competition for top rankings and at the same time keep an eye on your competition.
 Our tool overview helps you to choose the right keyword tool!

 What a good keyword tool must be able to do?